 "Hey!"
 Patrick voice echoed "Walk faster"

 Amari cleared her throat and then walked away from Jada's side, just like it was before.
-Baba was put in a wheel chair as they all strolled back home.
+Baba was put in a wheel chair and they all strolled back home.

 Спасибо за чтение!